Mikooboy/csgo-chat-bot/README.md

 # CS:GO Chat Bot

-A chat bot for CS:GO that reads the CS:GO console over telnet.
+A chatbot for CS:GO that reads the CS:GO console over telnet.
 The chat commands can be sent using the chat or using `echo <command>` in the console.

 Huge thanks to [@403-Fruit](https://github.com/403-Fruit) for sharing [this project](https://github.com/403-Fruit/csctl)!
 The project helped me a lot when figuring out how to do things.